At St Catherine’s School we welcome international students, and celebrate the diversity and global influences which they bring to our community.

 - Upon receipt, formal confirmation of the place is provided by way of an Electronic Confirmation of Enrolment (COE) which enables a student to apply for a visa.

-- St Catherine’s School schedule of fees is available here.
+- St Catherine’s School schedule of fees

 - International Student Policy

-- Welfare Policy in relation to FFOP Students
+- Welfare Policy

 - Accommodation Policy

-- Students are required to obtain a student VISA from the Department of Home Affairs.
+- Department of Home Affairs.

 - Australian Education Assessment Services (AEAS)